IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

        # Calculate moving average
        qdelay_fraction_avg = (1 - QDELAY_WEIGHT) * qdelay_fraction_avg +
           QDELAY_WEIGHT * qdelay_fraction_t
-       update_qdelay_fraction_hist(qdelay_fraction_t)
-       # Compute the average of the values in qdelay_fraction_hist
-       avg_t = average(qdelay_fraction_hist)
-       # R is an autocorrelation function of qdelay_fraction_hist,
-       #  with the mean (DC component) removed, at lag K
-       # The subtraction of the scalar avg_t from
-       #  qdelay_fraction_hist is performed element-wise
-       a_t = R(qdelay_fraction_hist-avg_t, 1) /
-             R(qdelay_fraction_hist-avg_t, 0)
-       # Calculate qdelay trend
-       qdelay_trend = min(1.0, max(0.0, a_t * qdelay_fraction_avg))
-       # Calculate a 'peak-hold' qdelay_trend; this gives a memory
-       #  of congestion in the past
-       qdelay_trend_mem = max(0.99 * qdelay_trend_mem, qdelay_trend)
       <CODE ENDS>

-   The qdelay fraction is sampled every 50 ms, and the last 20 samples are stored in a vector (qdelay_fraction_hist).
-This vector is used in the computation of a qdelay trend that gives a value between 0.0 and 1.0 depending on the estimated congestion level.
-The prediction coefficient 'a_t' has positive values if qdelay shows an increasing or decreasing trend; thus, an indication of congestion is obtained before the qdelay target is reached.
-As a side effect, if qdelay decreases, it's taken as a sign of congestion; however, experiments have shown that this is beneficial, as increasing or decreasing queue delay is an indication that the transmit rate is very close to the path capacity.

-   The autocorrelation function 'R' is defined as follows.
-Let x be a vector constituting N values, the biased autocorrelation function for a given lag=k for the vector x is given by.

-                 n=N-k
-         R(x,k) = SUM x(n) * x(n + k)
-                 n=1

-   The prediction coefficient is further multiplied with qdelay_fraction_avg to reduce sensitivity to increasing qdelay when it is very small.
-The 50 ms sampling is a simplification that could have the effect that the same qdelay is sampled several times;
-   however, this does not pose any problem, as the vector is only used to determine if the qdelay is increasing or decreasing.
-The qdelay_trend is utilized in the media rate control to indicate incipient congestion and to determine when to exit from fast increase mode. qdelay_trend_mem is used to enforce a less aggressive rate increase after congestion events.
-The function update_qdelay_fraction_hist(..) removes the oldest element and adds the latest qdelay_fraction element to the qdelay_fraction_hist vector.

 #### Reaction to Packet Loss and ECN